jackdoe/zr/README.txt

 scratch, and parsing is like 50% of the cpu time, so try to keep it running until its done.

-2. After that you need to build the inverted index and the weights table
+2. After that you need to build the inverted index

-$ ~/go/bin/zr-index -at-a-time 10000
+$ ~/go/bin/zr-reindex
-# -root is by default ~/.zr-data

 This is quite slower, it indexes about 3k documents per second, so it takes like 5 hours to finish (it is easy to be sharded and etc, but I